Chris Daniel’s Memorial Gateway Fountain Landscape Improvements – FDOT Grant Funding

 Cromartie Alley Brick Paver Improvement - Community Development Block Grant

 The unimproved portion of Cromartie Alley, running north to south from E. Givens Street to E. Esther Street approximately 680’ in length, has been identified for brick pave improvement during FY2018-2019.
 Tavares City Council approved project funding through an un-matching Community Development Block Grant (CDBG), in the amount of $202,100.
-Request for design and engineering has begun.
-Project is estimated to be completed in June 2019.
+Design and Engineering has been completed and a request for bid to construct will close May 2, 2019.
+Project is estimated to be completed in Fall 2019.

 Road Improvement Project Phase 4- Community Development Block Grant

 A Partnership Agreement between Lake County and City of Tavares has been approved by Tavares City Council for an un-matching Community Development Block Grant (CDBG) in the amount of $200,000 to conduct road improvements on Gary Street and Suwanee Place which are located in a qualifying Low-Moderate Income area and have a low pavement condition index.
-Project is estimated to be completed in June 2019.
+Engineering has been completed and the construction contract was awarded to Paqco, Inc. with the following implementation schedule.
+If questions or concerns arise, please contact James Dillon, Public Works Director, at 352-742-6221.